John Travolta’s House in Santa Barabara, CA (Listed for $110 Million)

 Inside, we find a beautiful sitting/living area.
 It is furnished with unassuming white couches which are as inviting as they are large.
 They appear to be upholstered in a linen-like fabric which gives them a bedroom feel that is attractive.
 A marble-topped coffee table stands in the center, and two classically upholstered leather chairs stand side by side, opposite the couches.

-In the master bedroom, textures, fabrics, and colors are as bright and shining- while simultaneously low-light- as a brass oil lamp.
+In the primary bedroom, textures, fabrics, and colors are as bright and shining- while simultaneously low-light- as a brass oil lamp.
 The floor is covered in an octagon pattern woven carpet.
 A couch with unusually voluptuous curves stands across the room from the bed.

 Across the doorway to the bedroom-porch and the large wood-framed window are heavy curtains that appear to be able to block out all traces of light.
 However, should sunlight be desired- there is more than enough unimpeded glass to admit it.
 A small fireplace is attached to a beveled corner of the room.
 It is constructed from clay and is formed with tastefully ornate molding-like stylization around the mouth, the mantle, and the edges.
 A small glass table stands in front of the curvaceous couch with nothing on it, apparently ready for any occasion.

-Of course, the most outstanding feature of the master bedroom is the arched door to the outside sitting area.
+Of course, the most outstanding feature of the primary bedroom is the arched door to the outside sitting area.
 With its large door and massive glass construction, it appears to be built for the purpose of enjoying the unbeatable California sunsets.